DanielDimmick/tall-stack-starter/README.md

 docker compose up --build
 ```

-Once started connect to the shell of the laravel container and run
+Once started connect to the shell of the laravel container and copy ./laravel/.env.example to ./laravel/.env and then run
 ```
 composer i
 npm i